mobilecoinfoundation/mcips/text/0002-encrypted-memos.md

 Memo fields, which are uninterpretted by consensus and pass-through to the blockchain, offer a way of attaching metadata permanently to transaction outputs.
 There are many use-cases for payments that are simplified by the ability to do this, and many blockchains support memos.

-In some blockchains, memos are simply human readable text displayed directly to the user.
+In some blockchains, memos are simply human-readable text displayed directly to the user.
 However, one major consideration is how memos affect the privacy of transactions.
 In order to ensure output uniformity, it is desirable to have these memos encrypted, such that only the sender and recipient can read them.